onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 ![screen-layout-context-menu][]

-For better navigation in the file browser, you can also change the layout of it, by choosing what columns of attributes you want to be displayed.
-Click **Configure columns** button, in the upper-right corner of the file browser, and choose desired columns.
+You can customize the file browser layout by specifying what columns (file attributes) are displayed.
+Click the **Configure columns** button, in the upper-right corner of the file browser, and choose the desired columns.

 ![screen-column-configuration][]

-The file browser uses the "infinite scroll" method to display large directories — new items are dynamically loaded when the list is scrolled down.
+The file browser uses the “infinite scroll” method to display large directories — new items are dynamically loaded when the list is scrolled down.

 ![screen-layout-infinite-scroll][]

-To quickly jump to the desired file or directory, type desired phrase, in the search bar located below the breadcrumbs, and you will be moved to the first file or directory which name starts with the desired prefix.
+To quickly jump to a file or directory, type the beginning of its name in the search bar located below the breadcrumbs.

 ![screen-prefix-search][]

 Apart from basic details displayed on the list, additional information and characteristics of files are presented using tags.
-For instance, the tags include information on whether a file is shared, has Quality of Service requirements attached or is marked as Dataset.
+For instance, the tags include information on whether a file is shared, has Quality of Service requirements attached, or is marked as Dataset.

 ![screen-layout-file-tags][]